Resilient Bar Installation Guide

 It is extremely important to install Resilient Bars correctly.
 Improper installation will nullify any advantage gained from using it in the first place.

-Cut-away ceiling plan alongside (12.5 x 1200 x 2700mm plasterboard over 19mm plasterboard plank fixed to Resilient Bars)
+Cut-away ceiling plan alongside (12.5 x 1200 x 2700mm shows a double layer of 12.5mm high density acoustic plasterboard with SBM5 Soundproofing Mat sandwiched between the layers all fixed to Resilient Bars)

-Cutting of Resilient Bar can easily be carried out with either tinsnips or a hacksaw.
+Cutting of Resilient Bar can easily be carried out with tinsnips or a hacksaw.

-If fitted to the underside of an existing ceiling, 50mm battens should first be screwed to the ceiling at 600mm centres, right angled to the joists.
+If fitted to the underside of an existing ceiling that still has the ceiling in place, 50mm battens should first be screwed to the ceiling at 600mm centres and at right angles to the joists.
 Care must be taken to ensure the battens are fixed through to the joists and NOT just to the plasterboard.
-On walls, the bars should be similarly mounted at 600mm centres and at right angles to the framework with the narrow fixing flange at the bottom and the webbed flange topmost.
-This allows the plasterboard to flex away from the studwork.

-Resilient Bar is made from hot-dipped galvanised steel incorporating a corrugated web to which plasterboard is screwed.
-The base flange has rectangular holes which enable the bar to be screwed directly to the substrate.
+Resilient Bar is made from thin hot-dipped galvanised steel incorporating a corrugated web to which the plasterboard is screwed.
+The base flange has rectangular holes which enable the bar to be screwed directly to the stud.

 Bar Installation:

-The bars should be fixed to the underside of joists/battens/studwork using 25mm drywall screws at 400mm centres below ceiling joists and at 600mm centres on timber stud walls.
+The bars should be fixed to joists/battens/studwork using either drywall or self drilling screws at 400 to 450mm centres below ceiling joists and at 600mm centres on timber stud walls.

 Plasterboard:

-A double layer of 12.5mm (or thicker) plasterboard should be used and fitted to within 3mm of the surrounding walls/ceiling and all joints should be staggered.
-All joints should be secured to the resilient bar with the appropriate length screws at 230mm centres.
+A double layer of 12.5mm (or thicker) high density acoustic plasterboard should be used and fitted to within 3mm of the surrounding walls/ceiling and all joints should be staggered.
+All joints should be secured to the resilient bar with the appropriate length of self drilling screws at 230mm centres.

 Fixing:

-Secure the first or thickest layer of plasterboard to the resilient bar using the Appropriate length drywall screws or ideally our self drilling screws.
-Screw the second layer of plasterboard using the correct length screws and taking care to overlap the joints of the first layer.
+Secure the first or thickest layer of acoustic plasterboard to the resilient bar using the appropriate length self drilling screws.
+Screw the second layer of plasterboard on top of the first and through to the Resilient Bars using the correct length screws and taking care to overlap the joints of the first layer.
 It is essential that the screws securing the plasterboard are fixed between the joists and do not come into contact with the joists or battens.
 It is best to mark the position of the joists and resilient bars by placing marks indicating their position on the walls.

 Edge Sealant: